-Medical homes make small improvement in quality, do not cut costs, study findsFebruary 25th, 2014 in Health /
+Medical homes make small improvement in quality, do not cut costs, study findsFebruary 25, 2014 in Medicine & Health / Health

 A three-year pilot of a "medical home" model of primary care yielded few improvements in the quality of care and no reductions in hospitalizations, emergency department visits or total costs of care, according to a new RAND Corporation study.

 Evaluating one of the nation's earliest and largest multipayer medical home pilots, researchers found that most participating primary care practices achieved recognition as medical homes, but the quality of care improved significantly for only one of 11 widely-used quality measures.